Meadowsys/wiwi/bindings/pony/README.md

 ## status

 I wrote this as a kind of mess around, to see if I could use pony/rust's C FFI interfaces together.

-Currently, only the feature `z85` is included, and makes available only `Wiwi.z85_encode` and `Wiwi.z85_decode` functions
+Currently, the only wiwi feature included is `z85`, and makes available only `Wiwi.z85_encode` and `Wiwi.z85_decode` functions.

 ## how to use